-The Fencing of Swimming Pools Act 1987 aims to protect young children from the dangers of unfenced swimming pools.
+The Building (Pools) Amendment Act aims to protect young children from the dangers of unfenced swimming pools.
 Private swimming pools are the single most significant water hazard for pre-school children.
 Studies in New Zealand and overseas have shown that most drownings are amongst the children of pool owners and legitimate visitors, rather than wandering children.
 Therefore a boundary fence is not a satisfactory safety measure.

-It is a requirement that all spa pools and swimming pools are registered.
+It is a requirement that all swimming pools are registered.
 Many will also need a building consent in order to comply with the Building Act.

-Complete the registration form and return it to us along with the $135 fee which covers one site visit to ensure compliance with the Act, excluding spa pools.
+Complete the registration form and return it to us along with the $135 fee which covers one site visit to ensure compliance with the Act.

 No. This is a registration.
-All pool owners are required to advise us of the existence or intention of getting a pool on their property - so the Council can add it to a register.
+All pool owners are required to advise us of the existence or intention of getting a pool on their property - so we can add it to a register and make sure it is safe.

 All private swimming pools need to be fenced unless:

-Yes, it is a requirement of the Fencing of Swimming Pools Act 1987 that those who own a pool, or intend to get a pool, must tell the Council prior to construction or installation.
+Yes, it is a requirement of the Building (Pools) Amendment Act that those who own a pool, or intend to get a pool, must tell the Council prior to construction or installation.

-The Act sets out the standard of fencing required in a schedule for means of compliance.
-Before constructing a pool fence, please ensure that it will conform with the schedule.
+The Act sets out the standard of fencing required for compliance.
+Before constructing a pool fence, please ensure that it will conform with the requirements.

 No. Under the Act, the fence must enclose the immediate pool area only.
 The immediate pool area includes: